vega/voyager/README.md

 For more information about Voyager 2's design, please read our [CHI paper](idl.cs.washington.edu/papers/voyager2) and other related papers ([1](http://idl.cs.washington.edu/papers/compassql/), [2](http://idl.cs.washington.edu/papers/voyager/), [3](http://idl.cs.washington.edu/papers/vega-lite/)).

-This repository now hosts the ongoing development of Voyager 2 using React and Redux.
+This repository now hosts the ongoing migration of Voyager 2 to a React/Redux application, which is not ready for usage yet.

 To access former versions of Voyager, please access
 - https://github.com/vega/voyager2 for former Voyager 2 prototype built in AngularJS